laravel/docs/authentication.md

 <a name="included-authenticating"></a>
 ### Authenticating

 Now that you have routes and views setup for the included authentication controllers, you are ready to register and authenticate new users for your application.
-You may simply access your defined routes in a browser.
+You may simply access your application in a browser.
 The authentication controllers already contain the logic (via their traits) to authenticate existing users and store new users in the database.

+#### Path Customization

 When a user is successfully authenticated, they will be redirected to the `/home` URI.
 You can customize the post-authentication redirect location by defining a `redirectPath` property on the `AuthController`: